Urban Smart Sewering

 Highlights

-- Integrated with green infrastructure and ecological restoration
+Aligned infrastructure solutions with green infrastructure strategies and broader ecological restoration goals